Does searching affect my credit score?

 Unclaimed Money, also referred to as Unclaimed Property, describes financial assets that were not accessed by their owner for a legally defined period.

-Under state law, banks, insurers, employers, and corporations must transfer these assets to the State Treasury through a regulated process.
+Under state law, banks, insurers, employers, and corporations are required by law to report and transfer these assets to the State Treasury through a regulated process.
 The state does not take ownership.
 It holds the assets in trust until the rightful owner or beneficiary submits a valid claim.

 Why Do Assets Become Unclaimed?

-Most cases are the result of normal life changes.
+Most cases are the result of ordinary life changes — not negligence.

 People move, change names, switch employers, close accounts, or forget about small balances created years earlier.
 When institutions lose contact with the owner, they are required by law to report and transfer the assets for safekeeping.